 T-lymphocytes are isolated from human blood anti-coagulated with Li-heparin using RosetteSepTM reagent from STEMCELL Technologies, followed by gradient separation using Ficoll-Paque Plus solution.
 The blood is obtained from three healthy donor volunteers.
 Specimens from each donor are processed separately.
-Isolated T-cells are incubated with test-nanoparticles, and the generation of the ROS is detected using CM-H2DC-FDA reagent.
-CM-H2DC-FDA reagent is a cell-permeable fluorogenic probe which is non-fluorescent when in resting state but emits a strong fluorescent signal in FITC fluorescence upon oxidation.
+Isolated T-cells are incubated with test-nanoparticles, and the generation of the ROS is detected using MitoSOX reagent.
+MitoSOX reagent is a cell-permeable fluorogenic probe which is non-fluorescent when in resting state but emits a strong fluorescent signal in PE fluorescence upon oxidation.
+Moreover, the dye specifically localizes in the mitochondria, and therefore, is suitable for mitochondria-specific oxidative stress detection.

 Note: Cell lines/PBMC can be used instead of T-cells.